Fried parameter

 When observing a star through a telescope, the atmosphere distorts the incoming light, making images blurry and causing stars to twinkle.
 The Fried parameter, or Fried's coherence length, is a quantity that measures the strength of this optical distortion.
 It is denoted by the symbol $r_0$ and has units of length, usually expressed in centimeters.

 The Fried parameter can be thought of as the diameter of a "tube" of relatively calm air through the turbulent atmosphere.
 Within this area, the seeing is good.
 A telescope with an aperture diameter $D$ that is smaller than $r_0$ can achieve a resolution close to its theoretical best (the diffraction limit).
 However, for telescopes with apertures much larger than $r_0$—which includes all modern professional telescopes—the image resolution is limited by the atmosphere, not the telescope's size.
 The angular resolution of a large telescope without adaptive optics is limited to approximately $\lambda / r_0$, where $\lambda$ is the wavelength of the light observed.
 At good observatory sites, $r_0$ is typically 10–20 cm at visible wavelengths.
 Large ground-based telescopes use adaptive optics to compensate for atmospheric effects and reach the diffraction limit.

 Technically, the Fried parameter is defined as the diameter of a circular area over which the rms wavefront aberration is equal to 1 radian.

+During night, $r_0$ varies on all timescales, which means at brief moments it can be very large and or very small.
+When imaging bright targets, many brief exposures can be taken and some will be good images with less distortion.
+The best images can be added to produce a sharper image.
+This technique is known as lucky imaging.